Erhesvara/Chatbot/README.md

 ### Prerequisites

-Python installed on your system (version X.X or higher) Any additional libraries or dependencies needed
+* Python installed on your system and IDE ready
+* Any additional libraries or dependencies needed